syncfusion-content/maui-docs/MAUI/CheckBox/VisualStates.md

 ## Visual States in .NET MAUI CheckBox (SfCheckBox)

 The visual of the CheckBox can be customized using `VisualStates`.
-The [`SfCheckBox`] control contains the following three visual states
+The [`SfCheckBox`] control contains the following three visual states:

 * Checked
 * Unchecked